 About ABCD: The ABCD study is the largest long-term study of brain development and child health in the United States.
 The ABCD Research Consortium consists of a Coordinating Center, a Data Informatics and Analysis Center, and 21 research sites across the country, which recruited over 11K children ages 9-10.
 Of each participant, the study acquires structural, diffusion functional brain MRIs as well as genetics, neuropsychological, behavioral, and other health assessments.
 The goal of ABCD is to determine how childhood experiences (such as sports, videogames, social media, unhealthy sleep patterns, and smoking) interact with each other and with a child's changing biology to affect brain development and social, behavioral, academic, health, and other outcomes.

 About the Challenge: Determining the neural mechanisms underlying general intelligence is fundamental to understanding cognitive development, how this relates to real-world health outcomes, and how interventions (education, environment) might improve outcomes through adolescence and into adulthood.
 A major factor in measuring general intelligence is fluid intelligence (Carroll, 1993), which the ABCD measures via the NIH Toolbox Neurocognition battery (Akshoomoff et al., 2014) and from which demographic confounding factors (e.g., sex and age) are removed.
-The fluid intelligence scores of 4154 subjects will be provided to participants for training (3739 samples) and validation (415 samples), while the scores of about 4.5K subjects (currently 3648 can be downloaded) will have to be predicted based on T1-weighted MRI.
+The fluid intelligence scores of 4154 subjects will be provided to participants for training (3739 samples) and validation (415 samples), while the scores of 4515 subjects will have to be predicted based on T1-weighted MRI.
 The MRIs are acquired according to the following acquisition protocol.

 The fluid intelligence scores are pre-residualized on data collection site, sociodemographic variables and brain volume.
 Using the R function lm, a linear regression model was constructed with fluid intelligence as the dependent variable and brain volume, data collection site, age at baseline, sex at birth, race/ethnicity, highest parental education, parental income, and parental marital status as independent variables.
-Any subject in the ABCD NDA Release 1.1 data set with a missing value in the dependent or independent variables in this linear model was deleted from the training set.
-After fitting the linear model on the resulting subset of list-wise complete data, the residuals were extracted; these residuals constitute the training values for the prediction contest.
-The R code utilized for computing the residuals on the training data will be made available for download soon.
+Any subject in the ABCD NDA Release 1.1 data set with a missing value in the dependent or independent variables in this linear model was deleted from the training and validation set.
+After fitting the linear model on the resulting subset of list-wise complete data, the residuals were computed for all subjects of the challenge data set.
+These residuals constitute the values for the prediction contest and were computed with the following R code.

 In addition to the fluid intelligence scores, the challenge organizers will also provide skull stripped images affinely aligned to the SRI 24 atlas, segmented into regions of interest according to that atlas, and the corresponding volume scores of each ROI via a csv file.
 The challenge organizers nor ABCD are responsible for the quality of the derived data.
 Publications using the data should cite the Data Supplement of Pfefferbaum et al., Altered Brain Developmental Trajectories in Adolescents After Initiating Drinking.
 Am J Psychiatry, 175(4), pp. 370-380, 2018.
 Specifically, the raw T1-weighted MRI was first transformed into a nifti file using the Minimal Processing Pipeline by ABCD (Hager at al., Image processing and analysis methods for the Adolescent Brain Cognitive Development Study, Under Review at Neuroimage).
 The T1 images were then applied to the cross-sectional component of the NCANDA pipeline (see Data Supplement).
 The processing involved noise removal and correcting field inhomogeneity confined to the brain mask defined by non-rigidly aligning SRI24 atlas to the T1w MRI via ANTS.
 The brain mask was refined by majority voting across maps extracted by FSL BET, AFNI 3dSkullStrip, FreeSurfer mri_gcut, and the Robust Brain Extraction (ROBEX) method, which were applied on combinations of bias and non-bias corrected T1w images.
 Using the refined masked, image inhomogeneity correction was repeated and the skull-stripped T1w image was segmented into brain tissue (gray matter, white matter, and cerebrospinal fluid) via Atropos.
 Gray matter tissue was further parcellated according to the SRI24 atlas, which was non-rigidly registered to the T1w image via ANTS.
 Afterwards, skull-stripped T1w image and corresponding segmentations were affinely mapped (pose and scale) to the SRI24 atlas.
 The results were visual inspected and rejected from the challenge if they failed the two-tier quality check.